 Strategy: Once deployment of VTRS is complete, the Tennessee Department of Revenue will begin the NMVTIS certification process.

 Outcome: Tennessee will use NMVTIS to protect customers and improve business and investigative processes related to titling and registration.

-Activity: The Department worked with AAMVA to complete this process in November 2020.
-August 2020.
-The system is live.
+Activity: The Department working with AAMVA to complete this process by August 2020.

 4.5 Driver Data System Plan